Load shedding and security systems are importantly connected.

 Load shedding is a pain in the proverbial for all of those who have not yet gone solar; there are two strong suggestions that I would add to the excellent article by Byrone Athman in the Witness last Saturday.

-First whenever there is load shedding, immediately drop the mains-breaker and do not flip it up again for perhaps five-minutes by which time the voltage should have stabilised.
-It’s in that short period that a huge amount of damage can be done to your electrical appliances; be patient and just wait for a few moments.
+First whenever there is load shedding, immediately drop the mains-breaker and do not flip it up again for perhaps five-minutes after the power is restored; by which time the voltage should have stabilised.
+It’s in that short period that a huge amount of damage can be done to your electrical appliances; be patient and just wait for a few moments longer.

 Brown-outs when the voltage drops as everyone starts drawing power can do as much damage as a surge.